11 Hidden Reasons Your Internet Is So Slow

 “After you know your Mbps, you should determine how much speed you actually need.
 This is based on how many people are using your Internet connection, and what they’re using it for—streaming TV, streaming music, browsing the Internet, etc. If you’re living alone and just streaming music and browsing, for example, 5 Mbps may be enough.
 If you’re a family that likes to stream frequently, you should be looking for around 20 Mbps.” –Victoria Merinda, a technology expert from HighSpeedInternet.com

 You Need A Better Plan

 “If you’ve checked your speed, compared it with the number your Internet provider should be getting, and the numbers match up, then you might just be paying for slow Internet.
 In this case, you might want to consider opting for an upgrade.”—Ryan Hansen, a Verizon Business Internet specialist.
-Check out things you should never search on Google.

 You’re On An Overloaded Channel